About the Pre-Doctoral Training Program in Education Sciences

-Each pre-doctoral fellow earns a PhD in a social science discipline or from a professional school at the University while participating in a common program of courses, workshops, and a 2-year field placement with a participating research-practice partnership in the education field.
+Each pre-doctoral fellow earns a PhD from a participating social science discipline or professional school at the University while participating in a common program of courses, workshops, and a 2-year field placement with a participating research-practice partnership in the education field.
 These experiences will prepare students to contribute to bringing research to bear on the enactment of an ambitious five-year plan for improvement devised by the Chicago Public Schools.

 An Interdisciplinary Community